emu-russia/pureikyubu/src/gba/Readme.md

 The CPU and the devices share one clock: `GbaSystem::RunCycles` takes one `Arm7tdmi::Step`, adds the waitstates the bus accumulated, and hands the total to `GbaBus::Tick`, which advances the timers, the LCD, the serial port, the sound and the DMA.

+### The sound path

+The APU mixes one sample per 512 system cycles (32768 Hz, the rate the GBA mixes at) into its own queue, and the frontend drains that queue once per frame into the mixer buffer (`gba_audio.h`) and lets the host's sound device play it back from its audio callback (`gba_sdl.cpp` opens the device with a callback, exactly as dmgemu does).
+The buffer is kept at a cushion of about three video
+frames: the machine is asked to wait when it is a frame past it, a block of audio that is longer than the cushion is trimmed to its newest frames, and a period the device asks for that the buffer cannot fill is silence rather than stale samples.
+That is what keeps the delay of the sound bounded - the alternative, letting the core's queue grow and polling it once per frame, makes the sound lag seconds behind after a fast-forward or a stalled window and click where it is refilled.

+The two clocks do not agree when `vsync` is on: the GBA's frame is 59.7275 Hz and a display's refresh is usually 60.00 Hz, so the machine mixes 0.46 % more sound than the device plays.
+The buffer throws the few samples per frame that do not fit away, which turns that difference into a 0.46 % higher pitch instead of a growing delay (the window title reports the delay and the drops when `showFps` is on).

 **Deviation worth knowing**: the LCD renders a whole scanline when its HBlank starts instead of composing it dot by dot during the visible part.
 A game that rewrites VRAM (or the scroll